flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

+`(??)`
+- fix a couple of bugs relating to SAA types and their refouncting pointers
+- fix a thing where single-expr functions weren't handling `doBlockEndThings` properly.

+`(337a6a5)`
+- eliminate `exitless_error`, and made everything that used to use it use our new error system.

 `(e479ba2)`
 - overhaul the error output system for non-trivial cases (it's awesome), remove `HighlightOptions` because we now have `SpanError`.
 - make osx travis use `tester.flx` so we stop having the CI say failed.